Aperiodic Communication for MPC in Autonomous Cooperative Landing: Introduction

 \section{Introduction}

-Coordination and control of multi-agent systems is a vivid research area with applications in robot manipulators control, autonomous vehicles, unmanned aerial vehicles (UAV) and space systems among others.
-Because multi-agent systems are composed of agents that have their own embedded computing and communication units, usage of a distributed control scheme is the most common control approach to these types of problems.
+Coordination and control of multi-agent systems is a vivid research area with applications in robot manipulators control, unmanned surface vehicles (USV), unmanned aerial vehicles (UAV) and space systems, among others.
+Because multi-agent systems are composed of agents with embedded computing and communication units, a distributed control scheme is the most common control approach to these types of problems.

 Search-and-rescue missions are one example of an application that is dependent on distributed and multi-agent control.
-In such a mission, heterogeneous agents have to separate and perform tasks together or by themselves, while considering the overall objective of the mission and assisting other agents if needed.
-This type of scenario has been simulated and tested as a part of the WASP research arenas, \cite{persson2019model}.
-Further research has considered the problem of safely landing drones on boats while they are moving at high speeds with algorithmic modification to ensure the agents rendezvous simultaneously, \cite{perssonBW}.
-The rendezvous problem is challenging due to several reasons, for example, sudden communication losses, strong disturbances acting on the agents that can lead to disastrous consequences, as well as the very basic ones -- to determine if the rendezvous is possible or not and what strategy to employ when the rendezvous is not possible.
-The illustration of the motivating problem is depicted in Fig.~\ref{fig:ilustration}.
+In such a mission, heterogeneous agents have to perform tasks together or independently while considering the common objective of the mission and assisting other agents if needed.
+This type of scenario has been tested as a part of the WASP Research Arena on Public Safety, \cite{persson2019model}.
+The problem of safely landing UAVs on USVs while they are moving at high speeds to ensure agents rendezvous simultaneously has been studied in \cite{perssonBW}.
+The rendezvous problem is challenging due to several reasons, for example, sudden communication losses or strong disturbances acting on the agents can lead to disastrous consequences.
+Moreover, even the basic tasks to determine if the rendezvous is possible or not and what strategy to employ when the rendezvous location has to be updated can be complex.
+An illustration of the motivating problem is depicted in Fig.~\ref{fig:ilustration}.